grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 Being able to combine data from multiple data sources in one graph allows you to correlate information from both Prometheus and Loki.

+Annotations also work very well alongside alerts.
+In the next and final section, we will set up an alert for our app `grafana.news` and then we will trigger it.
+This will provide a quick intro to our new Alerting platform.

 {{< /tutorials/step >}}
 {{< tutorials/step title="Create a Grafana Managed Alert" >}}